drmacsika/drf-auth-project-starter/README.md

-# DRF-Project-Starter-with-Authentication
+# DRF Project Starter with Authentication

 Production-ready Project starter for RESTFul API Backend Using Django

-# JWT-Authentication-with-ReactJS-Redux-and-Django-DRF

-Foobar is a Python library for dealing with word pluralization.

 ## Features